-In partnership with South32 we completed a 2018 exploration program directed by the joint Trilogy-South32 Technical Committee at the Bornite Project with a total budget of \$10.8 million, fully funded by South32.
-The focus of this year's program was to follow-up on the 2017 wide step-out exploration program.
+In partnership with South32 we completed a 2019 exploration program directed by the joint Trilogy-South32 Technical Committee at the Bornite Project with a total budget of \$9.2 million, fully funded by South32.
+Exploration activities commenced at the beginning of June 2019.
+The primary objective for the 2019 Bornite drill program was to extend the known deposit by drilling approximately 8,000 meters with 12 holes, including both infill and expansion drilling.